rainlab/translate-plugin/README.md

 ## Fallback Attribute Values

 By default, untranslated attributes will fall back to the default locale.
-This behavior can be disabled by calling the `noFallbackLocale` method for reading the value.
+This behavior can be disabled by calling the `noFallbackLocale` method when reading the value.

 ```php
 $user = User::first();